Course Design for the Online Environment

 - Appropriateness: The key to understanding type is not to focus on good or bad typefaces.
 The main idea is to determine when it is appropriate to use these typefaces.
 You should consider what you are trying to convey to the student.

 Every successful course begins with a clear syllabus, which contains the course description, objectives, requirements, deadlines and assessment methods.
 Having a clear syllabus is even more essential in an online or web-assisted course when students may be unclear about expectations.
 We encourage faculty to move beyond a basic outline of weekly assignments to create a comprehensive document, which will inform and guide students throughout the entire semester.
 The course syllabus works as a contract between you and the student; therefore it should provide more than just due dates.
 The student should gain a clear understanding of the course by reading the syllabus during the first week and should be encouraged to review this document frequently throughout the semester.
-It is customary for faculty to place the syllabus under the Course Information button, and students may find it helpful to have the syllabus components broken into separate folders.
-Please consider the various parts of this sample syllabus and share your comments in the discussion board.
-To download a syllabus template for your own courses, please click here
+It is customary for faculty to place the syllabus under the Course Information section of their Blackboard course shell, and students may find it helpful to have the syllabus components broken into separate folders.

 Welcome to what many consider the most important aspect of an online course - the discussion board.
 The discussion board is the most vital communication channel for your class.
 The discussion board is the equivalent of a classroom discussion and any successful technique you have used in a face-to-face classroom to foster participation can be simulated in an online environment including group discussion.
 There are various strategies for facilitating a discussion and we will review some those in this section.